[Featured Image Description: Book cover for ‘Why Johnny Doesn’t Flap.’ The rest of the images in this post are book covers from the preceding text].

 When a maker with power uses their influence to boost the voice of an oppressed minority, that’s awesome.

-When a maker with power uses their loud voice to speak about us, without us, that is a problem.
+But when a maker uses their loud voice to speak about us, without us, that is a problem.
 It silences us – not just metaphorically, but pushes down our voices in news feeds, google results, and the queues of publisher manuscripts.

-That expert hasn’t lived this experience every day of their life.
+Non-disabled ‘experts’ don’t live this experience every day.
 They don’t know what it feels like to be poked and prodded and analyzed.
 They aren’t judged for having sensory meltdowns in the grocery store.
-They haven’t faced a million jokes about their prosthesis.
+They haven’t faced a million questions about an eye patch.
 They haven’t struggled to hold together relationships with family, friends, and partners when living with a disability gets rough.

 Our publishing industry is supremacist.

 Disabled people, even disabled academics and disabled parents, have to prove competence before we are believed over the voices of our non-disabled counterparts.
 That is completely messed up, and it’s justified by the idea that cognitive, physical, and intellectual disability renders us incompetent.
-Non-disabled voices, even D-list celebrities famous for farting on quiz shows, are literally accepted as superior.
+Non-disabled voices are accepted as superior, more convincing, more trustworthy – regardless of how much experience or education they have with disability.

 We progressives get all huffy about white dudes writing legislation about women’s bodies, but I don’t see any fuss about non-disabled parents and ‘experts’ making decisions about the bodies of disabled people.
 What gives!?
 (Ableism gives!)

-The disability books we’ve been reading our children are violently dangerous.
+The books we’ve been reading our children are violently dangerous.

 These faux-science, innocuous books full of adorable illustrations and generalizations ‘other’ us in insidious ways.
 When we see someone as the ‘other,’ it’s easier to stop listening to them.
 It’s easier to downplay their pain and oppression.
 It’s easier to deny their rights.
-It’s easier to exclude them from classrooms.
-It’s easier to force them into institutions, sterilize them against their will, take their children away from them, selectively abort, abuse, and kill them.
+It’s easier to segregate them, force them into institutions, sterilize them against their will, take their children away from them, selectively abort, abuse, and kill them.

 When I talk about the urgent problem of misinformation in kids books, non-disabled people never understand why this is such a big deal.
 They don’t know the history of murder, abuse, and violence against disabled people since the beginning of humanity that continues today in our own neighborhoods.